lee-zhg/Introduction-to-Kubernetes/Lab3/README.md

 redis-slave-wwcxw   1/1       Running   0          2d
  ```

-- And then go into one of those pods and look at the database to see
+13. And then go into one of those pods and look at the database to see
   that everything looks right:

+> Note, you must replace `redis-slave-kd7vx` in the command below with value from the previous command.

  ```console
 $ kubectl exec -it redis-slave-kd7vx  redis-cli